Indonesia–Thailand relations: History

 A 16th century Ayutthaya style Buddha bronze statue discovered in Talaga near Kuningan and Cirebon, West Java, suggest trade links between Ayutthaya and Java.

 The relations between ancient Thailand and Indonesia dated back to the 8th century during the era of the Srivijaya empire.
 Parts of Southern Thailand on the Malay Peninsula were under the influence of the thalassocratic Srivijayan empire centered on Sumatra.
 Srivijayan Buddhist temples could be observed in Chaiya.
 King Dharanindra (r.
 780–800) of Mataram may have brought Shailendras' control on Ligor in the Malay Peninsula.
 The 14th-century Nagarakretagama Javanese manuscript dated from the Majapahit period has mentioned several states that today are identified to be located in modern Thailand, such as Syangka (Siam), Ayodhyapura (Ayutthaya), Dharmanagari (Nakhon Si Thammarat) in southern Thailand, Rajapura (Ratburi) and Singhanagari (Singhapuri on the branch of the river Menam).
 The discovery of 16th-century Ayutthayan bronze statuettes at Talaga, a village near Cirebon at the foot of Mount Ciremai, also suggested the ancient relations.
 Vice versa, the mention of Indonesian places such as Jawaa (Java), Majapahit, Makkasan (Makassar), and Minangkabau can be found in ancient Thai documents.

 According to Thai source, during the reign of King Narai in the late 17th century, a few hundred Makassarese fled the city of Makassar and went to Ayutthaya after the Dutch took over their kingdom in the late 1660s.
 The king gave them a plot of land in the city next to the Malay quarter.
 The Panji cycle, the tale of love, adventure and bravery of the Javanese prince and his consort, originated from Kadiri and popular in Majapahit era, has made its way to Malay Peninsula, Cambodia, and finally Siam as the tale of Prince Inao (derived from Inu or Hino Kertapati, the other name of the Prince).

 A bronze elephant statue in the front yard of the National Museum.

-During colonial Dutch East Indies era, the cordial relations continued.
-King Rama V (King Chulalongkorn), reign 1868–1910, visited Java three times, in 1870, 1896 and 1901.
-The Thai king visited Batavia, Bandung, and Semarang, also visited Borobudur.
-The king brought a bronze elephant statue as a souvenir.
-The elephant currently stands in front of the National Museum in Jakarta.
-The king was keen and interested on ancient Java history, art and culture.
-In an instance he expressed his wish on collecting some examples of ancient Javanese archaeological relics, as the response the Governor General of Dutch East Indies sent him the gift of eight carts load of statues and stone carvings taken from Borobudur.
-These include 30 pieces taken from a number of relief panels, five buddha images, two lions, one gargoyle, several kala motifs from the stairs and gateways, and a large guardian statue (dvarapala).
-Several of these artifacts, most notably the lions and dvarapala are now on display in The National Museum in Bangkok.